Assyro AI

 Assessment ScoreLevel of understanding achieved"92% (23/25 correct)"

-Pass/FailWhether employee met requirements"PASS (≥80% required)"
+Pass/FailWhether employee met site-defined requirements"PASS"

 Trainee SignatureAcknowledgment of attendance[Signed and dated]